 Another solar-fire ritual was to roll a flaming wheel down a hill and into a river or lake at the bottom, if there was one.
 The wheel symbolized the wheel (circle) of the seasons, as well as the sun-disk.
 The sun as a wheel is an ancient symbol, often depicted in the form of a wheeled chariot being driven across the sky; the swastika is another version of the sun-wheel in motion.
 In this ritual, the wheel was stuffed with straw or hay (the yellowish color of which resembled the sun) so that the wheel itself was barely visible, and in many cases an axle protruded a meter or so on each side, which people used to guide it down the hill.
 The idea was for it to roll all the way to the bottom, into the water if any; if it did not roll all the way down, the harvest would be bad.
 This rite was dramatically depicted in Andrei Tarkovsky’s film Andrei Rublev, showing the ancient pagan Russian Midsummer Eve known as Kupala Night.

 The water aspect of the celebrations related to the fertility that water fosters, and to water’s vital role in the heat of summer.
-People would dress wells, springs, and fountains with flowers, and inevitably St. John became considered the patron of various holy wells, to which pilgrimages were made on Midsummer Day.
-On Kupala Night Russian girls would float wreaths of flowers (often lit with candles) into rivers, and then endeavor to divine their romantic fortunes from the fate of the floating wreaths.
+People would dress wells, springs, and fountains with flowers, and inevitably St. John became the patron of various holy wells, to which pilgrimages were made on Midsummer Day.
+On Kupala Night Russian girls would float wreaths of flowers (often lit with candles) into rivers, and then endeavor to divine their romantic fortunes from the fate of the floating wreaths (see first illustration above).
 Young men might try to capture them in an effort to win the heart of the maiden who floated it.
 People also might bathe at midnight on Midsummer Eve.
 In fact, in Russia, the name for the midsummer festival, Kupala, after a midsummer goddess of that name, comes from the Russian verb kupat, meaning “to bathe.”

-Actually, many if not most Midsummer Day rituals had more to do with women (or families) than men.
+Actually, many if not most Midsummer Day rituals had more to do with women (or families) than with men.
 Women performed various rites and uttered spells to help them get married, have children, and so forth.
 (It is perhaps not irrelevant that our own family holidays (Mother’s and Father’s Day) lead up to the solstice.)
 Midsummer Eve was a natural occasion for romance, and many a couple retreated to the forest.
 As an old Swedish proverb went, “Midsummer Night is not long but it sets many cradles rocking.”